luogongning/Multi-views-fusion/README.md

-In the file of ROI detection folder, the find_ventricle_location.py can achieve the LV region detection,and the *.png files are the samples results of ROI detection. *.josn files save the center points. dataprocessing.py	is the data preprocessing code, which includes the slices selection and training data generation function. train.py is the training code for the model training including the function of training parameters (batch size, interation number, and model saving strategy) utils.py is the tool code including data agumentation function to achieve the data augmentation through rotation and shift operation.
+In the file of ROI detection folder, the find_ventricle_location.py can achieve the LV region detection,and the *.png files are the samples results of ROI detection. *.josn files save the center points. dataprocessing.py	is the data preprocessing code, which includes the slices selection and training data generation function. train.py is the training code for the model training including the control of training parameters (batch size, interation number, and model saving strategy) utils.py is the tool code including data agumentation function to achieve the data augmentation through rotation and shift operation.

 2. CNN model and training code based on keras.